The characters of Super Robot Monkey Team Hyperforce Go!.

 - Tin-Can Robot: Has boxes for its head, body, and feet, extremely boxy hands and fingers, and tube arms.

-- Transforming Mecha: It can transform into smaller vehicles for each member for the Hyperforce.
+- Transforming Mecha / Combining Mecha : It can transform and separate into six smaller vehicles for each member for the Hyperforce.

 A robot in the form of a young girl.
 She was found floating in space by the Skeleton King.
 He brought her aboard the Citadel of Bone, and erased her memories.
 He then sent her to Shuggazoom along with Sakko, one of his agents, in an attempt to eliminate the Hyperforce.
 Shortly after, she leaves Shuggazoom in an attempt to learn more about her origins.